Understanding the Sri Lanka Shop & Office Employees Act and Wages Board Ordinance

 Employees are entitled to up to 9 paid public holidays each year, as declared by the Minister through the Government Gazette.

-⚖️ Wages Board Ordinance
+Wages Board Ordinance

-Key Terms
+Key Terms:

-Trade: Any business, profession, or industrial undertaking (except those run for training or charitable purposes).
+Trade: Any business, profession, or industrial undertaking (except those run for training or charitable purposes)

-Worker: Anyone employed to perform work in a trade.
+Worker: Anyone employed to perform work in a trade

-Wage: Includes normal pay, overtime, and holiday pay.
+Wage: Includes normal pay, overtime, and holiday pay

-Wage period: The specific period for which wages are payable.
+Wage period: The specific period for which wages are payable

 💡 Why This Matters

-Understanding these laws protects both employers and employees.
-For employers, it ensures compliance and avoids penalties.
-For employees, it guarantees fair treatment, proper pay, and awareness of their entitlements.
+For employees, it guarantees fair treatment, proper pay, and awareness of entitlements